-- Keyboard shortcut to rotate brush.
+- Keyboard shortcut to rotate the brush.
 Use arrow keys to rotate the brush.
 Holding down Shift rotates by 15 degrees each time.
-Double click tool bar to reset.
+Double click the toolbar to reset.

-- Zoom to layer Content: Hold Alt/Option key and single click thumbnail in the layers panel.
-Photoshop zooms to fill the screen with that layer.
+- Zoom to layer Content: Hold Alt/Option key and single-click thumbnail in the layers panel.
+Photoshop zooms in to fill the screen with that layer.

 - When you save an animated gif it now supports all frames instead of reducing it to a single image.